Do you currently own, or have you seen a policy that looks like this?

 In a study compiling the par fund results from 2006 to 2016, Tokio Marine was not in a high number of quartiles - yet both AIA and Prudential don't have as good a track record of paying out bonuses as the former.
 One good way to figure that out is to backtrack even further.

 Par Funds are not particularly complex instruments – but it is a factor when it comes to choosing your company plan.

 The following types of plans and structures are appropriate for this:

 1) Whole Life Plans (for yourself, children or otherwise)

 2) Savings/Endowment Plans (for yourself, children’s education or otherwise) (insert link here)

 3) Conservative Retirement Plans/Annuities (for yourself, children or otherwise)

 A 3 year old can determine the value of a plan by cost alone, and that same 3 year old can tell you the value of a plan if you look at the projections only.

 Ultimately, you have to consider a company's par fund as a factor for your consideration.

-A Financial Consultant (such as the writer of this article) should be able to consider the par funds of the companies they work with as a factor for your decision in choosing a plan for yourself.
+A Financial Consultant should be able to consider the par funds of the companies they work with as a factor for your decision in choosing a plan for yourself.
 After all, an insurance policy is a lifelong commitment (or at least a good decade or two).